hanumannath/Elevator_System/README.md

 - Django
 - djangorestframework
 - django-redis (optional, if using caching)
-- psycopg2 (optional, if using PostgreSQL)
+- psycopg2 (optional, if using PostgreSQL).